NucleusPowered/site-v1/docs/faqs.md

     * [See this page for more information on Nucleus Mixins.](configuration/mixins.html)
 * Nucleus Gluon: an optional plugin for Nucleus 0.24.0 and above, and PlaceholderAPI 3.6 and above, that allows for chat placeholders from both plugins to be used in... well, both plugins!
+* Nucleus Phonon: a modular take on Discord bots

 <a class="anchor" id="realtime-help"></a>